 - If the snow is too hard for kicking steps and you are not wearing traction devices such as crampons, instep crampons or microspikes, the alternatives are to either to bide your time or cut steps with the adze of your ice axe.

-- Make life easier by trying to “time your days” in regards to ascending and descending snowbound passes.
-Avoid going over passes too early when the snow may be frozen (ie. very slippery and difficult to gain footholds).
-At the same time, you don’t want to leave your run too late, as by early/mid afternoon the sun will have softened the snow to the point that you may well spend the rest of your afternoon postholing down the other side.
+- Timing your days is a big factor in hiking efficiently on snow.
+Case in point, ascending and descending snowbound passes.
+Avoid going over passes too early when the snow will likely be frozen (i.e. very slippery and difficult to gain footholds).
+Similarly, you don’t want to leave your run too late.
+By early/mid-afternoon the sun may have softened the snow to the point that you could spend the rest of your afternoon postholing down the other side.

 When hiking in snowbound, mountainous terrain hikers need to be aware of the dangers posed by avalanches.
-Three main points to consider:
+Any snow slope, no matter what its gradient, has the potential to slide.
+The steeper the angle, the greater the probability.
+Avalanches most commonly occur on slopes ranging from 30 to 45 degrees.